Director, Programs and Partnerships,

 Community Partnership Fund

-Currently serving as Senior Program Officer for the St. Joseph Community Partnership Fund, Jason Lacsamana designs, implements, and supervises innovative initiatives that will positively impact the health of the region.
+Currently serving as Director, Programs and Partnerships for the St. Joseph Community Partnership Fund, Jason Lacsamana designs, implements, and supervises innovative initiatives that will positively impact the health of the region.
 This work requires the creation of meaningful partnerships with community organizations and institutions and re-envisions the role of a Funder as a collaborator.

 Over the past 20 years in both the nonprofit and philanthropic fields, Jason has been dedicated to efforts that build community capacity, allowing organizations, neighborhoods, and diverse partnerships to become more stable, self-sustaining, and better advocates for regional needs.
 Additionally, he values the importance of collaboration across all sectors in achieving programmatic and policy-making success.